• Skip to primary navigation

 To build a Simple AC Mains Powered LED Night Light Circuit following steps are required to be followed:

-• Connect second pin of bridge rectifier to resistor R3
+• Connect second pin of bridge rectifier to resistor R3.

-• Connect the fourth pin of bridge rectifier to negative of capacitor C2 and positive of capacitor connect to one end of resistor R3
+• Connect fourth pin of bridge rectifier to negative of capacitor C2.

 Conclusion: